startino/aitino/apps/api/src/prompts/autobuild/team-specialist.md

         }
     ]
 }
+Example with 2 agents:
+"composition": {
+    "agents": [
+        {
+            "job_title": "",
+            "system_message": ""
+        },
+        {
+            "job_title": "",
+            "system_message": ""
+        }
+    ]
+}
 ## Output:
-- Output the prompt in json.
+- Output the prompt exactly as the format example is formatted.
-- Don't write an introductory phrase or ending paragraph, only write like the format example.
+- Don't write an introductory phrase or ending paragraph.